evaCastro/ndn-signed-data/src/producer-signed-data2/README.md

 - Run this example

+  **PROVIDER**

-    We will use `/ndn/keys/bob` identity to sign data.
-However, this identity has a certificate signed by `/ndn/keys/alice`.
-Then the consumer will request the `/ndn/keys/bob` certificate in order to validate data.
+    For instance, the provider could use `/ndn/keys/bob` identity to sign data.
+    This identity could be a certificate signed by another identity, `/ndn/keys/alice`.
+    This last certificate is saved at consumer side, so the consumer will request the Bob's certificate in order to validate data.

-    For instance, we can create the `/ndn/keys/bob` identity using the following command:
+    Before running provider, it is required to create certificates to sign data.
+    For instance, the following commands can be used from `ndn-signed-data/` folder in order to create these certificates:

         $ ndnsec-key-gen -n /ndn/keys/bob > bob-unsigned.cert
-        $ ndnsec-cert-install -f bob-unsigned.cert
+        $ ndnsec-cert-install bob-unsigned.cert

     Sign this certificate by `/ndn/keys/alice` (this identity should exist if you have run the producer-signed-data1 before):

         $ ndnsec-cert-gen –s /ndn/keys/alice –N "Bob" –r bob-unsigned.cert > bob.cert
-        $ ndnsec-cert-install -f bob.cert
+        $ ndnsec-cert-install bob.cert

     Check Bob certificate is signed by Alice: